precor/web-api-bridge/docs/WEBAPIBRIDGE.md

      const eventObj = (iOS) ? window : document; // window if not in a webview eventObj.addEventListener('message', event => webApiBridge.onMessage(event, event.data));
      // for webview:
-     webApiBridge.ipc = window;
+     webApiBridge.target = window;
      webApiBridge.useReactNativeWebView = true; // webview side only
      // enable this for non-webview:
-     // webApiBridge.ipc = window; // use window.parent for an iframe
+     // webApiBridge.target = window; // use window.parent for an iframe
   }

    // call with myApi.myApiCall(thing1, thing2).then(result => console.log(result));